 Do I have to rent a flat or can I buy one?

 It is sometimes possible to buy a flat in a sheltered housing complex.
 If you already own you home, it may be easier for you to buy than to rent as home owners may have to wait longer to rent from the Housing Executive or housing association.

 How do I pay for sheltered housing?

 How you pay for sheltered housing will depend on whether you buy or rent and what your financial situation is.
-Check the Help the Aged website for more information on sheltered housing.
+Rights4Seniors has more information on the cost of sheltered housing.

 Back to top